Kirstinerosenbeck/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialExplanationOfBenefit-intro.md

 ### Scope and usage
 KLCommonCareSocialExplanationOfBenefit is a documentation of a number of decisions/adjudications made in the same case management process in a Danish Municipality e.g. related to a single workflow, case or related to the same request/referal.
 It might be the case that only one decision is included.
-This is called a case level decision (Sagsafgørelse) wheras each of the included decisions/adjudications are called intervention level decision (Ydelsesafgørelse).
+This is called a decision letter (Afgørelsesbrev) wheras each of the included decisions/adjudications are called intervention level decision (Ydelsesafgørelse).

 The primary actors of a typical municipality decision is the citizen and the municipality.
 However, FHIR has its origin in states with health insurences, and this information have to be filled out regardless that Denmark does not have this structure in its public health system.
 So for most simple cases the citizen goes in ExplanationOfBenefit.patient and ExplanationOfBenefit.insurance.beneficiary, and the Municipality is reprensented in the  ExplanationOfBenefit.insurer ExplanationOfBenefit.provider and ExplanationOfBenefit.insurance.payor.

-The relationship between a case level decision and a municipality case, can be registered using the ExplanationOfBenefit:extension.municipalityCaseNumber.
+The relationship between a decision letter and a municipality case, can be registered using the ExplanationOfBenefit:extension.municipalityCaseNumber.

-The reasons and/or background for a case level decision can be described in ExplanationOfBenefit.disposition.
+The reasons and/or background for a decision letter can be described in ExplanationOfBenefit.disposition.
 The time where alle the decisions were made, and the municipality is ready to let the citizen know, which decisions have been reached is the ExplanationOfBenefit.created.

 There is a number of type and status fields that must be filled out.
 The first is ExplanationOfBenefit.status.
 This attribute has a mandatory FHIR valueset, that makes it possible to correct records entered in error etc. Hovewer, for most use cases it should just be set to "active".
 The last three just have one fixed value for all municipality use cases:
 * ExplanationOfBenefit.type should be set to 384485b8-385f-4d34-9cb6-a939fe7ff945 "Kommunalt"